jonnonz1/nz-statute-book/acts/public/2013/crown-minerals-amendment-act-2013.md

 ### 18 Data lodgement requirements for certain existing privileges
 (1) Subclause (2) applies in relation to the lodging of data and reports in respect of every existing privilege that is— (a) a prospecting licence or mining licence granted under the Petroleum Act 1937:
-  (b) a licence granted under the Mining Act 1971 or the Coal Mines Act 1979.
+  (b) a licence granted under the Mining Act 1971 or the Coal Mines Act 1979:
+  (c) an authorisation given, an agreement entered into, or a grant of rights under the Iron and Steel Industry Act 1959, or an existing right referred to in section 5 of that Act.
 (2) Despite clause 12(1), from the commencement of the Amendment Act, the holder of an existing privilege is only required to comply with the requirements of the principal Act (as amended by the Amendment Act) for the lodging of data and reports in respect of the licence that would apply if the licence were the equivalent kind of prospecting, mining, or exploration permit, as the case may be.

 ### 19 Notices under section 24 of Mining Act 1971